System Definition#

 • Default material data come from the physics constants.

-• Materials can be assigned to specific regions, namely volumes in 3D.
+• Materials can be assigned to regions, namely volumes in 3D.

 Inertial Properties#